-7.1.5.1 Restricted forwarding of data to external interfaces (including fax separation)
+7.1.5.1 Restricted Forwarding of Data to External Interfaces (including fax separation)

-The TOE allows an administrator to enable / disable the forwarding of data received from an External Interface to the Shared-medium interface.
+The TOE does not allow forwarding of data to an External Interface.
+The TOE contains only one External Interface in the evaluated configuration and that interface is the Shared-medium Interface.
 The terms External Interface and Shared-medium Interface are defined in [PP2600.1] and duplicated in section 8.2 of this Security Target.
 This implies that an administrator can configure the TOE to have a distinct functional separation between the analog fax phone line and the Shared-medium Interface (i.e., network interface) of the TOE.
 In the evaluated configuration, the forwarding of data functionality is disabled.